 When you stand below the largest living things on earth, looking up into the treetops of trees that span thousands of years in age, you can’t help but feel so very small.
 There is a special sense of reverence, that even brings unruly children to a moment of silence and awe as they look at the monstrous trunks of giant redwoods.

-No words can adequately describe that first look at the Yosemite Valley after emerging from the long tunnel and pulling into the overlook turnout to see El Capitan, Half Dome and several cascading waterfalls.
-It is a photo op. moment, yet you know that even the most sophisticated lens cannot fit into its aperture the immense vast expanse that lies before you.
+No words can adequately describe that first look at the Yosemite Valley after emerging from the long tunnel and pulling into the overlook turnout to see El Capitan, Half Dome, and several cascading waterfalls.
+It is a photo op moment, yet you know that even the most sophisticated lens cannot fit into its aperture the immense vast expanse that lies before you.
 You will quickly know the shutter speed though.
-You will begin shuddering in awe as you receive optical overload while try to avoid having your brain go on tilt.
+You will begin shuddering in awe as you receive optical overload while trying to avoid having your brain go on tilt.